Mitchuu/alx-low_level_programming/0x02-functions_nested_loops/README.md

     Prototype: int _abs(int);
 7. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important
+8. I'm federal agent Jack Bauer, and today is the longest day of my life